Future-Fit Aotearoa keynotes / panels

 Did you know that the rehabilitation of pressure pipelines improves integrity and resilience by 30 times while reducing build carbon by over 80% and reducing disruption and safety-related claims and risks during installation?
 In this presentation, hear from Aquatech Solutions director, Leigh John as he gives an overview of rehabilitation techniques along with a study into the CO2 reductions for rehabilitating pipelines vs traditional methods.
 He’ll also share recent seismic testing and an Auckland International Airport case study.

-Category 7: Risk, contracts and insurance
+Risk, contracts and insurance

 Three waters procurement manual a path forward